mozilla-releng/relengdocs/release-promotion/desktop/ubuntu-snap.rst

    ``docker pull snapcore/snapcraft:stable``, then ``docker run -ti snapcore/snapcraft:stable bash``
 2. ``snapcraft login``.
 Your credentials will be asked, your 2FA code too.
-If it doesn’t, ‘select “Always” for “Require an authentication device”, and click “Update”’ like explained `on this page <https://help.ubuntu.com/community/SSO/FAQs/2FA#How_do_I_add_a_new_authentication_device_and_start_using_2-factor_authentication.3F>`__.
+If it doesn't, 'select “Always” for “Require an authentication device”, and click “Update”' like explained `on this page <https://help.ubuntu.com/community/SSO/FAQs/2FA#How_do_I_add_a_new_authentication_device_and_start_using_2-factor_authentication.3F>`__.
 3. ``snapcraft status firefox`` outputs something like: